yxj0312/unit-testing-vue/README.md

 If we run npm run test:unit in our terminal, we indeed see that our test is passing and we’ve confirmed that MessageContainer is doing its job: wrapping the (stubbed) MessageDisplay component, which displays what the real child would have.
 Great.

+### The Advantages of Stubbing

+1. Isolate what you're testing
+2. Test one thing at at time
+3. Helps pinpoint what part of your code is broken

 ### The Disadvantages of Stubbing

 While stubs can help us simplify tests containing otherwise burdensome child components, we need to take a moment to consider the disadvantages of stubbing.